 In soil types that are prone to erosion or volatilisation, such as soils with highly alkaline topsoils that can occur in parts of the Wimmera and most of the Mallee, apply fertiliser into subsoils and aim to place it as deep below the composting crop residue as possible, may help to improve crop uptake of applied N.

 Use tillage practices and systems such as controlled traffic farming to maximise water and N uptake by crops, by avoiding compaction and waterlogging and maintain good drainage.
-Where waterlogging results from sealing or dispersive topsoils, practices such as retention of soil cover, maintaining soil organic matter, gypsum or lime application and reducing cultivation can be effective.
+Where waterlogging results from sealing or dispersive topsoils, practices such as the following can be effective:

-Remember too that improved surface drainage, minimising tillage and controlled traffic practices also help by improving soil structure (resulting in better grain yields) whilst reducing N losses occurring during waterlogging.
+Remember, too, that improved surface drainage, minimising tillage and controlled traffic practices also help by improving soil structure (resulting in better grain yields) while reducing N losses occurring during waterlogging.

 Don't forget to make sure you've checked and measured the accuracy of your fertiliser spreader and operator and avoid double-ups and drainage lines — unless you want to watch money go down the drain.